 |Strings||Fender NPS 9-42 Set|

-At the moment I am writing this review, it is at 19th position at Thomann so my assumptions on this guitar being an ultimate steal are quite spot on 🙂 I bet you would think that it can not have basswood body for this price if you ever played it!
+At the moment I am writing this review, it is at 19th position at Thomann so my assumptions on this guitar being an ultimate steal are quite spot on 🙂 I bet you would think that it can not have basswood body for this price if you ever played it! ***Unfortunately, this model has been replaced by an HSS version of the same configuration.
+Just updated the links, please feel free to check out the new version yourself!

 This feels like a quite expensive instrument, everything is perfectly built and even the look will mesmerize you.
 And if you are like me, I just fell in love with the 70’s headstock, some hate it but I think I love it.